guifendjy/mini-bum/docs/core/README.md

 });
 ```

-The `attributes` parameter supports reactive bindings for attributes and classes, while the `children` parameter can be a string, a DOM node, or an array of nodes:
+The `attributes` parameter supports reactive bindings for attributes, while the `children` parameter can be a string, a node, or an array of nodes or both:

 ```js
 new Element(